Mother's Day (United States): Establishment of holiday

 In its present form, Mother's Day was established by Anna Jarvis with the help of Philadelphia merchant John Wanamaker following the death of her mother, Ann Jarvis, on May 9, 1905.
 Jarvis never mentioned Howe or Mothering Sunday, and she never mentioned any connection to the Protestant school celebrations, always claiming that the creation of Mother's Day was hers alone.

 A small service was held on May 12, 1907, in the Andrew's Methodist Episcopal Church in Grafton, West Virginia, where Anna's mother had been teaching Sunday school.
 The first "official" service of worship was on May 10, 1908, in the same church, accompanied by a larger ceremony in the Wanamaker Auditorium in the Wanamaker's store in Philadelphia.
 The next year the day was reported to be widely celebrated in New York.

 Jarvis then campaigned to establish Mother's Day first as a U.S. national holiday and then later as an international holiday.
 The holiday was declared officially by the state of West Virginia in 1910, and the rest of the states followed quickly.

 On May 10, 1913, the U.S. House of Representatives passed a resolution calling on all federal government officials (from the president down) to wear a white carnation the following day in observance of Mother's Day.
 On May 8, 1914, the U.S. Congress passed a law designating the second Sunday in May as Mother's Day and requesting a proclamation.
-The next day, President Woodrow Wilson issued a proclamation declaring the first national Mother's Day as a day for American citizens to show the flag in honor of those mothers whose sons had died in war.
+The next day, President Woodrow Wilson issued a proclamation declaring the first official Mother's Day as a day for American citizens to show the flag in honor of those mothers whose sons had died in war.
 In 1934, President Franklin D. Roosevelt approved a stamp commemorating the holiday.

 In May 2008, the House of Representatives voted twice on a resolution commemorating Mother's Day, the first one being passed without a dissenting vote (21 members not voting).
 The Saint Andrews Methodist Church, where the first celebration was held, is now the International Mother's Day Shrine and is a National Historic Landmark.